graphcore/poptorch/docs/user_guide/overview.rst

 which will automatically set a global loss scaling factor.
 If you both set ``loss_scaling`` manually and enable automatic loss scaling, the manually set factor(s) will be used initially and updated automatically during training.

+.. warning:: Automatic loss scaling is an experimental feature and may not behave as expected.

 Velocity scaling (SGD combined variant only)
 --------------------------------------------